Titans finish perfect season with second straight volleyball title

-In an unparalleled display of power, fitness and teamwork, the undefeated Tiyan High School Titans boys volleyball team dominated the visiting George Washington High School Geckos 25-15, 25-16, 25-13 in the Guam Department of Education of Education Interscholastic Sports Association championship game on Thursday in Tiyan.
+In an unparalleled display of power, finesse and teamwork, the undefeated Tiyan High School Titans boys volleyball team dominated the visiting George Washington High School Geckos 25-15, 25-16, 25-13 in the Guam Department of Education of Education Interscholastic Sports Association championship game Thursday at Tiyan.

 Throughout the entire regular season, through the playoffs and the championship game, the perfect Titans did not lose a single set.
-The culmination of their unblemished campaign, the Tiyan Titans defended there 2021 title.
+In the culmination of the unblemished campaign, the Tiyan Titans defended their 2021 title.

 “I would say we're the most efficient team on the court,” said Tiyan outside hitter Xander Duenas.
 “No matter where the ball is on the court, we can score a point off of it.
 And that makes us the most formidable.”